 - Measuring spoons

-- Use whatever whole spices you prefer for this recipe.
-Choices for fermented watermelon include ginger, mustard seed, peppercorns, cayenne and garlic.
-Use one or a mixture of spices for your watermelon ferment based on your own preferences.
+Use whatever whole spices you prefer for this recipe.
+Complementary choices for fermented watermelon include ginger, mustard seed, peppercorns, cayenne and garlic.
+Use just one, or a mixture for your watermelon ferment based on your own preferences.

-- If you do not have a canning ring, use a rubber band to secure the kitchen towel atop the jar.
+If you don't have a canning ring, use a rubber band to secure the kitchen towel on the jar.